microsoft/vcpkg/docs/users/triplets.md

 * The Visual Studio 2017 platform toolset is `v141`.
 * The Visual Studio 2015 platform toolset is `v140`.

+### VCPKG_NO_INSTALL
+When enabled, this option disables the building and installation of ports.
+See the section on **Per-port customization** for how to enable this variable for specific ports.

 ## MacOS Variables

 ### VCPKG_INSTALL_NAME_DIR